 The 740,131 warrants issued on October 17, 2007 in connection with the Company's registered direct offering, at an exercise price of \$12.72 per share expired unexercised as of April 17, 2013.
-The exercise price per share for the January 15, 2010 and December 15, 2010 warrants were adjusted for the anti-dilution provision triggered by usage of the Company's ATM during the first quarter, which raised gross proceeds of \$2,451,000.
+The exercise price per share for the January 15, 2010 and December 15, 2010 warrants were adjusted for the antidilution provisions triggered by usage of the Company's ATM during the six months ended June 30, 2013, which raised gross proceeds of \$2,451,000.

-The fair value of the Class A warrants and the December 2010 warrants are measured using the Monte Carlo valuation model, while the October 2007 warrants are measured using the Black-Scholes valuation model.
-Both of the methodologies are based, in part, upon inputs for which there is little or no observable market data, requiring the Company to develop its own assumptions.
+The fair value of the Class A warrants and the December 2010 warrants are measured using the Monte Carlo valuation model.
+The methodology is based, in part, upon inputs for which there is little or no observable market data, requiring the Company to develop its own assumptions.
 The assumptions used in calculating the estimated fair value of the warrants represent the Company's best estimates, however; these estimates involve inherent uncertainties and the application of management judgment.
 As a result, if factors change and different assumptions are used, the warrant liabilities and the change in estimated fair value of the warrants could be materially different.

-Inherent in both the Monte Carlo and Black-Scholes valuation models are assumptions related to expected stock-price volatility, expected life, risk-free interest rate and dividend yield.
+Inherent in the Monte Carlo valuation model are assumptions related to expected stock-price volatility, expected life, risk-free interest rate and dividend yield.
 The Company estimates the volatility of its common stock based on historical volatility that matches the expected remaining life of the warrants.
 The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
+The warrants.
 The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates to remain at zero.